michaelnisi/troubled/data/posts/2016/internals.md

   1 = 2.
 -endif.
 ```

+If the macro is defined, the test is compiled and will be run by EUnit, it runs all functions ending in ˚_test()˚ as simple tests.
+Speaking of EUnit, here is its interpretion of the term **unit testing**:

+> Testing that a program unit behaves as it is supposed to do (in itself), according to its specifications.
+Unit tests have an important function as regression tests, when the program later is modified for some reason, since they check that the program still behaves according to specification.

 Interpreted at runtime and having no macros at command, how can we conditionally run code in JavaScript, or more precisely, export functions in Node.js?
 In Node, we write modules, these modules export functions, which make up the external APIs of our modules.
 So, how then would we test functions that are not exported?